If your Windows 10 desktop or laptop suddenly lost the network connection and showed limited connectivity, here are the

-One of the above reset command removes all persistent static route entries from your Windows 10 computer.
+One of the above reset commands removes all persistent static route entries from your Windows 10 computer.
 I faced this issue and had to add those static routes again by ‘route add’ command.

 This will mostly solve the problem of limited connectivity issue on Windows 10 or 8.1.

 The following few more netsh commands may fix the problem.
 Make sure you are entering below commands in command prompt which was opened as Administrator.

 netsh int tcp set heuristics disabled

 netsh int tcp set global rss=enabled

 I’m sure one of the above commands may fix the issue or at least make your Windows 10 network faster.

 5) If your wired network is fine, but you are having trouble in the wireless network only, then you can change the power options and wake up the WiFi Adapter.